- Limits on storage space

 Limits on sending/receiving email

 To protect our service against abuse, we limit the number and total size of emails that can be sent and received.
 These limits are very high and 99.9% of our users never get anywhere close to hitting them.
-If you find yourself regularly getting close, you should upgrade your account.
+If you find yourself regularly getting close to hitting the limit of sent/received messages for your account, you should upgrade your account.
 If you are already at the top plan, contact our support team to discuss your needs.